s18kitagawa/nuxt3-with-content/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:5555`:

+\*The server settings have been edited.
+See [nuxt.config.ts](nuxt.config.ts) for details

 ```bash
 # npm